Download the Application

 - A local presentation ceremony should be made to announce the grant to help build community support for the grant project.

-TMAF’s objective for the 2013-2014 Medical Student Community Leadership Grants Program is to fund initiatives that compliment one or more of TMA’s active public health or science areas of focus: Obesity and metabolic syndrome; Tobacco; Immunizations; Health disparities; Unplanned pregnancy; Mental Health including substance use disorders; Violence and victimization, unintentional injuries; Environmental health; and Disaster preparedness and response.
+TMAF’s objective for the 2013-2014 Medical Community Grants Program is to fund initiatives that compliment one or more of TMA’s active public health or science areas of focus: Obesity and metabolic syndrome; Tobacco; Immunizations; Health disparities; Unplanned pregnancy; Mental Health including substance use disorders; Violence and victimization, unintentional injuries; Environmental health; and Disaster preparedness and response.

 TMAF promotes the Family of Medicine’s role as health improvement advocates for patients and the public.